redbearin/challenges/look-and-say-numbers/README.md

 Given an integer, return a new integer according to the rules below:

 Split the number into groups of two digit numbers.
-If the number has an odd number of digits, return "invalid".
+If the number has an odd number of digits, return c.
 For each group of two digit numbers, concatenate the last digit to a new string the same number of times as the value of the first digit.
 Return the result as an integer. lookAndSay(3132) ➞ 111222